michaelklishin/neocons/README.md

 Neocons is not a young project: first released in October 2011, it is over 2 years old, with active production use from week 1.

-It now supports Neo4j 2.0 release and the API is quite stable.
+It now supports Neo4j 2.0 release and the API is stable.
 Documentation is in good shape, too.